 If we are using legitimate interests as our legal basis for processing your data, we will process your data responsibly in a way that you would reasonably expect, and you can opt-out at any stage.

 If you click ‘unsubscribe’ at the bottom of one of our emails sent you will be automatically opted-out of these types of email communications in the future.

-If you want to contact us about your consent preferences please contact the Trust by email at firstname.lastname@example.org.
+If you want to contact us about your consent preferences please contact The Gold Standard Charitable Trust by email at firstname.lastname@example.org.